Microchip-MPLAB-Harmony/aerospace/peripheral/tcmecc_44125/docs/interface.md

 **Parameters**

-*tcb1* pointer of the variable to be updated with test check bit 1 value.
+* *tcb1* - Pointer of the variable to be updated with test check bit 1 value.
-*tcb2* pointer of the variable to be updated with test check bit 2 value.
+* *tcb2* - Pointer of the variable to be updated with test check bit 2 value.

 **Returns**